kruize/autotune/tests/scripts/local_monitoring_tests/Local_monitoring_tests.md

   - Sample JSON Payload: Verifies the API correctly processes a structured payload and generates a job_id.
 - Verify the response of the GET job status API for the generated job_id.
   - Tests both verbose=false and verbose=true GET requests for comprehensive verification.

+### **Autoscaler tests**
+This test script validates the functionality of the Vertical Pod Autoscaler (VPA) integration with Kruize, ensuring that the workflow operates as expected from creation to recommendation patching.

+Here are the test scenarios:
+- Validate VPA object creation
+  - Ensure that a VPA object is created successfully with the expected name.
+  - Ensure that VPA object contains correct containers
+  - Validate VPA object is patched with recommendations
+  - Ensure that the VPA object contains appropriate resource recommendations for each container, including CPU and memory recommendations.

 ## Prerequisites for running the tests:
 - Minikube setup or access to Openshift cluster